chunxiaozhang2015/elasticsearch-oai/README.rst

 index - the name of the Elasticsearch index

-type - the name of the Elasticsearch type
+type - the name of the Elasticsearch index type

-shards - the number of shards of the index

-replica - the replica level for the index

 maxbulkactions - the maximum number of actions in a bulk request